Who we are

 Unified Conditions

-In Helix & Hewn works, wood and steel are not symbolic opposites but interdependent conditions.
+In Helix & Hewn works, wood and metal are not symbolic opposites but interdependent conditions.
 Reclaimed wood establishes an organic body shaped by growth, stress, and decay—an irregular structure that holds instability rather than correcting it.
 Cavities, voids, and disruptions are preserved as evidence of pressure endured, forming a system defined by containment rather than resolution.

-Steel inlays—whether spherical or rectilinear—enter this organic field as imposed elements of precision and permanence.
-They do not repair the wood or bring closure to its disruptions.
-Instead, they occupy space within it, constraining movement and stabilizing form without eliminating underlying tension.
-Stability arises here not from harmony, but from sustained restraint.
-When polished or reflective, the steel further implicates the observer.
-Its surface captures fragments of the surrounding environment and the viewer’s own image, collapsing the distance between object and witness.
+When reflective, the metallic inlays further implicate the observer.
+Their surfaces capture fragments of the surrounding environment and the viewer’s own image, collapsing the distance between object and witness.
 What appears contained within the sculpture is no longer isolated; it extends outward, incorporating perception itself into the system being held.